jcf/fib/README.md

 ## A lazy sequence

-You can also create a lazy sequence on top of `fib` if you want a contigous range of values.
+You can also create a lazy sequence on top of `fib`.

 ```
 (defn fib-seq